Everything You Need to Know About 1p Per Hour Electric Heaters (March 2025 update)

 Popular Belief:

-• These heaters keep you warm all day without worrying about your monthly electric bills.
+● These heaters will keep you warm all day without worrying about your monthly electric bills.

 Common Misconceptions and Expectations: